reactiveui/website/input/docs/getting-started/index.md

 In cases when we don't need to provide for two-way binding between the View and the ViewModel, we can use one of many ReactiveUI Helpers, to notify Observers of a changing read-only value in the ViewModel.
 We use the <a href="https://reactiveui.net/docs/handbook/oaph/">ObservableAsPropertyHelper</a> twice, once to turn a generic IEnumerable<T> into an observable read-only collection, and then to change the visibility of an indicator to show that a request is currently executing.

 This also works in the opposite direction, when we take the `SearchTerm` property and <a href="https://reactiveui.net/docs/handbook/when-any/">turn it into an observable</a>.
 This means that we are notified every time a change occurs in the UI.
 Using Reactive Extensions, we then <a href="http://reactivex.io/documentation/operators/debounce.html">throttle</a> those events, and ensure that the search occurs no sooner than 800ms after the last keystroke.
 And if at that point the user did not change the last value, or if the search term is blank, we ignore the event completely.
 We have another ObservableAsPropertyHelper property `IsAvailable` which is generated by determining if our current SearchResults is null.

-### 4. Create a NugetDetailsViewModel class
-This wraps out NuGet metadata into a more usable class for our View.
-It includes a Command for opening the NuGet Repository URL.
+Let's now create a `NugetDetailsViewModel` that will wrap out NuGet metadata into a more usable class for our View.
+It includes a [ReactiveCommand](../handbook/commands) for opening the NuGet Repository URL.

 ```cs
 using System;